dokeeffe/auxremote/README.md

 No more star alignment or hibernation mode needed to enable remote use.
 No more fidilling with the handset by a human, the mount can be aligned remotely from a cold start.

-THIS IS A WORK IN PROGRESS

-This system is in early alpha state and is currently being used and tested at [Ballyhoura Observatory](https://twitter.com/ballyhourastars) .
+This system is in beta state and is currently being used and tested at [Ballyhoura Observatory](https://twitter.com/ballyhourastars) .
 ![](http://52-8.xyz/images/allsky.gif)

 Special thanks to Andre Paquette for his amazing work [reverse engineering the AUX serial protocol](http://www.paquettefamily.ca/nexstar/NexStar_AUX_Commands_10.pdf) without his work this would not be possible.